 Every spinal cord injury is serious and potentially life-changing, but they are not all the same.
-Find out about several different types of incomplete spinal cord injuries that can occur because of a car accident, talk to your doctor about your diagnosis, and make sure that you understand your legal rights to a fair recovery if you’ve been hurt in a crash.
+Find out about several different types of incomplete spinal cord injuries that can occur because of a car accident, talk to your doctor about your diagnosis, and make sure that you understand your legal rights to a fair recovery if you’ve been hurt in a car wreck.

 Anterior Cord Syndrome